pxw-paul/pxw-debug/README.md

 The $$$DEBUG macro checks the variable is set, if it is then calls the .DEBUG() method of the object.

+If ^PXW.Debuggers("ENABLED") is not 1, the macros will compile to no code.

 ## What happens to the message?

 The $$$DEBUGNew("") macro by default sets the object to PXW.Debuggers.Basic which will just write the message to the current device.